 Juvenile-onset generalized demodicosis has a more favorable prognosis.
 Most of them will "self cure" as their immune system matures, somewhere between eight months and three years, depending on the breed of the dog.

-.
+Adult-onset generalized demodicosis has a more guarded prognosis.
+These animals develop demodicosis as a consequence of another illness or immunosuppressive therapy.
 They do not have a genetic predilection for demodicosis.
 Conditions associated with adult onset demodicosis include cancer, endocrine disease, metabolic disease or steroid therapy.
 Prognosis depends on the underlying disease.

 For the generalized form, a genetically inherited predisposition to the disease has been found.
 For this reason, affected animals should be neutered.
 Both females and males have the same ability to transmit genetic predisposition to demodicosis.
 The generalized form of the disease is much more difficult to resolve with therapy and relapses after discontinuation of therapy are common.

-, and the breakdown of skin leads to the formation of crusty sores.
+Clinical signs consist of demodicosis consist of numerous patches that appear on the head, legs and trunk.
+These patches generally develop into large areas of hair loss, and the breakdown of skin leads to the formation of crusty sores.
 Most often symptoms appear between four to six months of age on the face or legs often called "puppy mange."
 Most puppies will spontaneously resolve within a few weeks to a couple of months.
 If symptoms increase or do not resolve the puppy should be diagnosed with a skin scraping and started on treatment.
 Treatments may consist of weekly dips, medicated shampoo, antibiotics such as cephalexin to prevent secondary or staph infections, or Interceptor.
 (In some cases the vet may treat with ivermectin but this should only be given to dogs who are MDR1 tested normal/normal).
 NEVER give ivermectin to a dog who is not tested!
 It is a good idea to provide probiotics such as FortiFlora or yogurt when dogs are on antibiotics to help boost their immune system during treatment.

 CANINE CYCLIC NEUTROPENIA